Internet checkpoint: Copyright takedown and archiving

-Videos containing video game music and visuals were take down by YouTube in 2021, due to copyright and terms of service violations involving both YouTube and Nintendo.
+Videos containing video game music and visuals were taken down by YouTube in 2021, due to copyright and terms of service violations involving both YouTube and Nintendo.
 As a result of this action, all checkpoint comments left on Taia777's videos were lost.
 Some time later, Taia777's YouTube channel was terminated from YouTube entirely.
 Prior to the takedown of Taia777's video and channel, archive enthusiast Rebane2001 had saved all of Taia777's videos and their comments sections.
-Following the loss of these videos, Rebane2001 uploaded the archived content to his personal website and released files in ZIP format on Reddit.
+Following the loss of these videos, Rebane2001 uploaded the archived content to her personal website and released files in ZIP format on Reddit.
 These were then published onto a dedicated website designed to ensure accessibility.

 Thesoundof.love

 A website was set up by Filipino artist Chiara Amisola in 2022, allowing people to view curated YouTube comments above a corresponding video or still images of album covers when a song is playing.
 Music makes up the majority of the website's entries.